Time needed: 25 minutes.

-This is crucial in determining how to choose an elopement location because sometimes our wanderlust gets away from us.
-Maybe that Norwegian winter wonderland looks dreamy, but how well do you handle the cold and wind?
-It’s best to be very honest with yourself about the kind of weather, temperatures and latitudes you enjoy.
-There’s nothing worse than choosing a location, only to arrive and realize you hate the cold, or melt in the sun like a candle!
+This is crucial because sometimes our wanderlust gets away from us.
+Maybe that Scandanavian winter wonderland looks dreamy, but how well do you handle the cold?
+It’s best to be very honest with yourself about the kind of weather and temperatures you feel best in.
+There’s nothing worse than choosing a location, only to arrive and realize you hate the cold, or melt in the sun like a candle.

 Consider these questions: